×

 Mediation Lawyers in Bay Area

 Mediation can be used in employment disputes to solve problems quickly and inexpensively.
 Instead of drawn-out litigation, mediation offers parties a means of coming to an agreement without involving the courts.
 It can be useful in a number of situations, such as when the two parties involved are otherwise close, want an amicable ending to the dispute and hope to move forward without animosity.
-The Law Office of Jeannette A. Vaccaro can help you determine whether mediation is feasible.
+The Law Offices of Jeannette A. Vaccaro PC can help you determine whether mediation is feasible.
 Here, we will discuss mediation as an option and when it is likely preferable to litigation.

 Mediation vs. Litigation